BigPolarBear1/factorization/README.md

 UPDATE: Check the final chapter in my paper.
 I just realized today as I was working out the details, where I do things like mod ( N, 5 ), it's too much brute force calculations with N in the modulus and not practical.
 But we can use our original polynomial instead that found the initial smooth.
 It's nearly there now..... let me fix that paper today or tomorrow.

+Update: Bah, yea, you need to replace that mod N by your original polynomial.
+Then do p-adic lifting.
+My intuition was correct, but I went on a little incorrect tangent in the paper.
+I'll upload the final version maybe tomorrow.. just massive stress today for some reason.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.